Southern Arizona Patients with Deep Joint Infection Following Hip or Knee Replacement Surgery

 Yes, several peer-reviewed studies demonstrate that the Bair Hugger transmits infection.
 And, the inventor of the product, Dr. Scott D. Augustine, has himself renounced the device for almost five years, urging hospitals to stop using the Bair Hugger because of this dangerous design flaw.

-If you suffered a deep joint infection following a hip or knee replacement or a surgery for any orthopedic implant, we offer a free consultation to see if you are eligible for compensation.
+If you suffered a deep joint infection following a hip or knee replacement or a surgery for any orthopedic implant, McNamara Law Firm, PLLC offers a free consultation to see if you are eligible for compensation.
+Call us at 520-624-0126.